 Running a nonprofit is no easy feat; from managing volunteers to putting on events and everything in between, a lot goes into keeping a nonprofit running smoothly.
-One of the most important aspects of any nonprofit is ensuring enough funds to support the mission.
+One of the most important aspects of any nonprofit is ensuring there ar enough funds to support the mission.

-As we get close to another new year, we thought it would be no better time to introduce some proven practical ways to fund a nonprofit.
+As we get close to another new year, we thought there would be no better time to introduce some proven practical ways to fund a nonprofit.
 Remember, having a diversified funding stream is essential to ensuring stability and long-term success.

 One of the most common—and effective—ways to help fund a nonprofit is through grant funding.
 The most common types are Corporate, Foundation, and Government.
 While there are many opportunities available, it is essential to thoroughly research and identify funders with a giving focus that closely matches your organization's mission and needs.
 The next step is to develop a strong application sharing your organization's story and clearly identifying how your request aligns with the grant guidelines.